jsdf/react-native-refreshable-listview/README.md

     })
   },
   reloadArticles() {
-    return ArticleStore.reload() // returns a Promise of reload completion }, renderArticle(article) {
+    // returns a Promise of reload completion
+    // for a Promise-free version see ControlledRefreshableListView below return ArticleStore.reload()
+  },
+  renderArticle(article) {
     return <ArticleView article={article} />